 Active pulmonary or extrapulmonary TB disease requires prompt initiation of TB treatment.
-The treatment of active TB disease in patients with HIV should follow the general principles guiding treatment for individuals without HIV.
-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents (Adult and Adolescent OI Guidelines) include a more complete discussion of the diagnosis and treatment of TB disease in patients with HIV.
+The treatment of active TB disease in patients with HIV should follow the general principles guiding treatment for patients without HIV.
+The Adult and Adolescent Opportunistic Infection Guidelines include a more complete discussion of the diagnosis and treatment of TB disease in patients with HIV.

-All patients with HIV/TB disease should be treated with ART (AI).
-Important issues related to the use of ART in patients with active TB disease include:
+All patients with HIV/TB disease should be treated with ART (AI) though the timing of initiation of ART may vary as discussed below.
+Important considerations related to the use of ART in patients with active TB disease include:

-- When to start ART: • - Significant PK drug-drug interactions between anti-TB and ARV agents; • - The additive toxicities associated with concomitant ARV and anti-TB drug use; and • - The development of TB-associated immune reconstitution inflammatory syndrome (IRIS) after ART initiation.
+- When to start ART; - Significant PK drug-drug interactions between anti-TB and ARV agents; - The additive toxicities associated with concomitant ARV and anti-TB drug use; and - The development of TB-associated immune reconstitution inflammatory syndrome (IRIS) after ART initiation.

-Tuberculosis Diagnosed While Patient is Receiving Antiretroviral Therapy
+Tuberculosis Diagnosed While a Patient is Receiving Antiretroviral Therapy

-When TB is diagnosed in a patient receiving ART, the ARV regimen should be assessed with particular attention to potential PK interactions between ARVs and TB drugs (discussed below).
-The patient's ARV regimen may need to be modified to permit use of the optimal TB treatment regimen (see Tables 21a through 21e for dosing recommendations).
+ART should be continued when TB is diagnosed in a patient receiving ART, but the ARV regimen should be assessed with particular attention to potential drug interactions between ARVs and TB drugs (discussed below).
+The patient's ARV regimen may need to be modified to permit use of the optimal TB treatment regimen (see Tables 18a through 18e for dosing recommendations).